crownstone/bluenet/README.md

 - [iOS](https://github.com/crownstone/bluenet-ios-lib)
 - [Python](https://github.com/crownstone/bluenet-python-lib)

 # Build
 To build the bluenet code yourself, follow the [installation instructions](docs/INSTALL.md).

-### Bootloader
-The Crownstones and GuideStones come with a bootloader, which enables over the air updates.
-This bootloader is a small adaptation of the one provided by Nordic.
-The build instructions are described on the [bootloader repository](https://github.com/crownstone/nrf51-dfu-bootloader-for-gcc-compiler).

 # Communication
 You can best communicate bugs and feature requests via the [issue tracker](https://github.com/crownstone/bluenet/issues).
 For all other questions, please, feel free to ask us anything on our [website](http://crownstone.rocks).